Egyptian police clear protesters near U.S. mission

 “It was very good what the police did.
 This was not a protest.
 It was thuggery,” said Ahmed al-Tayyeb, a 60-year-old mosque imam.

 Many Muslims regard any depiction of the Prophet Mohammad as blasphemous.
 The film has provoked outrage across the Middle East and led to the storming of several U.S. missions in the region.
-In the most serious incident in related violence, Washington’s ambassador in Libya was killed.
+In the most serious incident sparked by the violence, Washington’s ambassador in Libya was killed.

-Additional reporting by Marwa Awad and Mohamed Abdellah in Cairo, Phil Stewart in Washington and Dan Williams in Jerusalem; Writing by Tom Pfeiffer; Editing by Pravin Char
+Additional reporting by Marwa Awad and Mohamed Abdellah in Cairo, Phil Stewart in Washington and Dan Williams in Jerusalem; Writing by Tom Pfeiffer, Editing by Rosalind Russell